qbradq/romulus/README.md

 program targets.
 This does not nessecarily have to be a known PCB.
 The attributes of the PCB can be described individually.
 However in-built macros are provided for most of the known, popular PCBs used in North American release titles.
-For a list of these macros use the command-line option --list-pcb-macros.
+For a list of these macros see the end of this document or use the command-line option --list-pcb-macros.

   capability mapper 0  // Mapper number (0-255)
   capability busconflict on // Mapper has bus conflicts